Meeting Time: November 28, 2023 at 5:00pm PST

 • Default_avatar

-Jonathan Grass 12 months ago
+Jonathan Grass almost 1 year ago

 These are the kinds of common sense changes we need in Sacramento to become denser and more walkable.
 Full support!